Simon the Sorcerer: Gameplay

-As a point-and-click adventure game, the player controls the protagonist of the story, Simon, by using the mouse; with exception to the iOS and Android versions, which feature touchscreen controls.
-Gameplay involves players moving Simon around locations in the game, interacting with objects and other characters at each site.
-The player can make Simon perform actions via verbal commands such as "Look at", "Talk to", and "Give", with objects that are picked up being placed into an inventory - using such items requires the right verbal command and then selecting the target for that object.
-The game primarily involves talking to people for information, including hints to solving puzzles or acquiring items, and using the correct items to solve puzzles during the course of the game.
-A menu system is provided for loading, saving and quitting the game via a postcard contained in the inventory, with a fast-travel system provided in the form of a map in the inventory that can be used up until a certain point in the game's story.
+As a point-and-click adventure game, the player controls the protagonist, Simon, by using the mouse.
+The iOS and Android versions use touchscreen controls instead.
+Gameplay involves the player moving Simon to different locations in the game, interacting with objects and other characters at each site.
+The player can make Simon perform actions through verbal commands like "Look at", "Talk to", and "Give", with objects that are picked up being placed into an inventory.
+Using these items requires the right verbal command and then selecting the target for that object.
+The game primarily involves talking to people for information, including hints or acquiring items, and using the correct items to solve puzzles.
+A menu system is provided for loading, saving and quitting the game via a postcard contained in the inventory.
+A fast-travel system is also provided in the form of a map in the inventory that can be used up until a certain point in the story.

 Synopsis

 Setting

-The game's story takes in a parallel universe to the real world, in which magic and monsters exist, though with some modern items and elements being found within.
+The story takes in a parallel universe to the real world, where magic and monsters exist, although it contains some modern items and elements.
 The game's world features elements that are parodies of those from popular fantasy novels and fairy tales, including Rapunzel, The Lord of the Rings, Discworld, The Chronicles of Narnia, Jack and the Beanstalk, and the Three Billy Goats Gruff.